 The criterion-referenced method approved by the NBPME to determine passing scores for the standard setting forms of Part I exams was noted by William H. Angoff in 1971.
 The Angoff method is based on the idea that, since qualified persons should pass the exam while unqualified persons should fail, the candidate who scores exactly at the pass/fail point should be one whose level of knowledge is at the borderline between qualified and unqualified.
 This distinction between qualified and unqualified candidates is provided by convening a panel of judges, who represent a cross section of podiatric practice in the United Sates, to participate in a systematic cut-score study.
 The judges consider each question as a whole and make a judgment of the probability that a borderline candidate would answer the question correctly.
 After the passing scores for the standard setting forms are determined, the cut scores for the forms in the subsequent administrations are obtained through the score equating process.
 Equating yields scores that can be used interchangeably even though the items on the forms are different.
 These equated scores are then converted to scale scores.
 Please refer to "Score interpretation" for further information.

-Reporting Examination Results

-You will receive your exam results approximately four weeks following the exam administration.
-Exam results are released to you by Prometric via mail and will also be posted online in "My Dashboard".
-Any inquiries regarding exam results should be directed to Prometric at 877.302.8952.
-However, please not due to confidentiality and privacy issues, exam results will not be released over the phone, by fax, or by any other electronic transmission.

-When you sign the AMPLE Part I examination application form, you agree to have your:

-- Passing Score, communicated as "PASS" and reported to the School in which you are enrolled or have graduated from and CASPR. - Failing Score, communicated as "FAIL" and reported to CASPR. - Failing Score, communicated as "FAIL" with diagnostic indicators of areas of Marginal and/or Deficient performance, and reported to the School in which you are enrolled or have graduated from.

-Voiding Exam Results

-If you do not want your examination scores released to you and communicated as denoted above, you must send a written request to nbpmeinquiry@prometric.com within 24 hours of taking the exam.
+Reporting Examination Results You will receive your exam results approximately three weeks following the exam administration.
+Your exam pass/fail status is released to you by Prometric and will appear on your online account in "My Dashboard".
+Any inquiries regarding exam results should be directed to Prometric at 877.302.8952 .
+However, please note due to confidentiality and privacy issues, exam results will not be released over the phone, by fax, or by any other electronic transmission.
+If you are unsuccessful in passing your examination, please reach out to your school for additional diagnostic information When you sign the AMPLE Part I examination application form, you agree to have your: Passing Score, communicated as "PASS" and reported to the School in which you are enrolled or have graduated from and CASPR.
+Failing Score, communicated as "FAIL" and reported to CASPR.
+Failing Score, communicated as "FAIL" with diagnostic indicators of areas of Marginal and/or Deficient performance, and reported to the School in which you are enrolled or have graduated from.
+Voiding Exam Results If you do not want your examination scores released to you and communicated as denoted above, you must send a written request to nbpmeinquiry@prometric.com within 24 hours of taking the exam.
 If processed, this action is irrevocable.
 The request not to have scores reported must include: 1) your name; 2) the name of the school where you are enrolled or have graduated from; and 3) the name of the examination for which you do not want your scores reported.
+No refund of any fees will be made on exams that are voided at a candidate's